santoshkumarradha/santoshkumarradha.github.io/_pages/prjects_new.md

 <!-- Stochastic cricket -->
 <div id="wrap">
     <img class="left" src="{{ site.baseurl }}/assets/img/cric_thumb.png" width="220px">
     <p><strong>Stochastic theory of cricket: </strong> A new formalism for analyzing the progression of cricket game using Stochastic differential equation (SDE) is introduced.
 This theory enables a quantitative way of representing every team using three key variables which have physical meaning associated with them.
 This is in contrast with the traditional system of rating/ranking teams based on combination of different statical cumulants.
-Further more, using this formalism, a new method to calculate the winning probability as a progression of number of balls is given.</p>
+Further more, using this formalism, a new method to calculate the winning probability as a progression of number of balls is given.<a href="https://arxiv.org/abs/1908.07372">Read about it here</a></p>
 </div>

 <div id="wrap">